mohanapriyan2006/Evidence-based-RAG/README.md

 ## 🚀 Step-by-Step Setup Guide

+> Use two different terminals for backend and frontend.

 ### 1. Backend Setup & Virtual Environment (`venv`)

 Open your terminal in the backend directory: